 Despite what you may think of it, Australia’s income tax system is known as a progressive tax system.
 This means that the more you earn, the more you are taxed.
 This system also means that those people who benefit the most from tax concessions and are able to reduce their tax significantly, are those who earn the most.
 So they end up paying less.
 And they are the group who should be paying the most.
 Thus begins the confusion that is taxation.

 Audits and compliance

 The tax system allows deductions and credits for eligible people to lower their tax, including low income earners.
-Please remember that claims for deductions totaling more than $300 require written evidence – usually just receipts which you can keep in paper or electronic form, including photos of the original receipts.
+Please remember that claims for deductions totalling more than $300 require written evidence – usually just receipts which you can keep in paper or electronic form, including photos of the original receipts.
+The easiest way to keep track of deductions is via the ATO app.
 You should always pay the tax you are legally obliged to, as an audit by the tax office resulting in you having to pay the tax you owe them + interest + penalty tax, costs a lot more than what you avoided paying in the first place.
 Penalty tax rates range from 25-75% of the amount in question, depending on whether you have just made a mistake, were careless or deliberately evaded paying your tax.
 As Jerry said once in an episode of Seinfeld – “An audit is the equivalent of a complete rectal examination”.

 Taxation is something where you can be stung with a large bill out of the blue, as happened to DN.
 This is his story in his own words.

 “So, I have a small business on the side that I run with a mate – we’ve been going over 10 years.
 A few years back we changed accountants and it turns out that our old accountant did more than we knew for us, including sorting all our tax returns, BAS, etc. The new accountant didn’t provide the same level of service.